jtalz/react-native-short/README.md

 This should be an object and is a useful opportunity to set theme-like values such as sizes like `XXS, XS, S, M...`.
 Although, you may set it as anything you like.
 These may be used later in any type of key/value pairs.

+**Note: All keys MUST begin with a capital letter or they wont work!**

 #### DefaultShortStyles
 The package starts out with some default shortstyles which can be used right away.